eraosa/shopify-product-embed/README.md

 ## Features

 - Embed individual products or collections.
-- Use the Shopify Buy Button to enable product purchases directly from your WordPress site.
+- Enable Shopify product purchases directly from your WordPress site.
 - Compatible with all WordPress themes.

 ## Requirements